-The Ride for the Pass is a charity bike race/recreational ride benefiting the Independence Pass Foundation's work on the Pass.
+The Ride is a charity bike race/recreational ride that benefits IPF's diverse work.
 Held in May the Saturday before the road opens to automobiles, the Ride attracts hundreds of competitive and recreational riders every year.
 The Ride follows the traditional route from the Winter Gate, four miles east of Aspen, to the Independence Ghost Town approximately 10 miles east up Highway 82 on Independence Pass.
-The Ride gains approximately 2,500 feet of elevation, from 8,550’ to 11,100’, over the 9.5-mile route.
+The Ride gains approximately 2,500 feet of elevation, from 8,550’ to 11,100’.

 Winning race times are usually around 40 minutes with most riders in both competitive and recreational categories finishing in less than two hours.
 Families and recreational riders are encouraged to participate.
 In recent years, the Ride has attracted around 500 riders and start-line registration has been crowded, so riders are encouraged to pre-register prior to the Ride.